danielTobon43/danielTobon43.github.io/pages/About/about.md

 ---
 layout: page
 title: About me
-subtitle: <p><cite>The answer is navigation, manipulation, and implementation of more sophisticated intelligence</cite> by Colin Angle</p>
+subtitle: <p><cite>The answer is navigation, manipulation, and implementation of more sophisticated intelligence</cite></p>
 show-avatar: true
 css: "/assets/css/aboutme.css"
-cover-img: ["/pages/About/ccra.png", "/pages/About/pic1.jpg","/pages/About/pic2.jpeg","/pages/About/pic3.jpg","/pages/About/pic4.jpg"]
+cover-img: ["/pages/About/ccra.png", "/pages/About/pic1.jpg","/pages/About/pic2.jpeg","/pages/About/pic3.jpg"]
 ---

 <p class="about-text">